-MBSR is $450 for the 8 week group and day long retreat.
+MBSR is $450 for the 8 week group and this includes the day long retreat.
 Please complete the MBSR registration form here.

 For all other groups please fill out our Quick Get to Know You form and share that you want to be in one of our groups.